Veryable/slate/source/index.html.md

 [
     {
         "businessId": 300,
-        "name": "New Lathe Workcenter",
+        "name": "New Lathe Work Center",
-        "description": "This is a workcenter description.",
+        "description": "This is a work center description.", "operatorCapacity": 10,
-        "operatorCapacity": 10,
         "unitCapacity": 10,
         "timePerUnit": 10